JcSamples/My_Journey/Cybersecurity/Cyber-Security Labs/Blue Team Labs/SIEM & EVENT VIEWER/SIEM LAB/Google Chronicle/LAB Google Chronicle.md

 ## Query index = main and index = *
-Após termos efetuado o Upload da pasta zipada efetuamos a nossa primeira querry
+After uploading the zipped folder, we executed our first query

 index = main

 ![[Pasted image_20240518213938.png]](./Imagens/Pasted%20image%2020240518213938.png)

-Selecionamos o "ALL TIME" para que o Chronicle conseguisse obter informação relacionada com a nossa pasta zipada

-Verificamos que com a querry index = main obtemos várias informações
+We selected "ALL TIME" so that Chronicle could retrieve information related to our uploaded zipped folder.

+We noticed that with the query index = main, we obtained various pieces of information
 ![[Pasted image_20240518213938.png]](./Imagens/Pasted%20image%2020240518214150.png)

-## Filtering buy Host: Mailsv
+## Filtering by Host: Mailsv

-Vamos filtrar as informações usando a query : index=main host=mailsv
+Let's filter the information using the query:

 ![[Pasted image_20240518213938.png]](./Imagens/Pasted%20image%2020240518214628.png)

-Verificamos que temos 9,829 eventos dos 109 mil anteriores.
+We observed that we have 9,829 events out of the previous 109,000.

 ## Mailsv Root Login Attempts

+Let's search for failed log attempts on the mailsv server for the user root using the query:

-Vamos pesquisar apartir de log fails do servidor mailsv user root usando a query: index=main host=mailsv fail* root
+index=main host=mailsv fail* root

 ![[Pasted image_20240518213938.png]](./Imagens/Pasted%20image%2020240518215206.png)

-Verificamos que existem 346 tentativas de login.
+We found that there were 346 login attempts.
 ![[Pasted]](./Imagens/Pasted%20image%2020240518215943.png)

 # LAB 2